• sliderimage

 All posts by Andrew Wesley/h3>

-Derby criminal lawyer John Young has been instructed in cases involving allegations of domestic violence.
-The complainants in the cases have not supported the prosecution.
-This was indicated at a very early stage.
+Our solicitors are often instructed in cases involving allegations of domestic violence.
+The complainants in some of these cases do not support the prosecution.
+This lack of support was indicated at a very early stage.
 None of the witnesses made statements when the police were investigating the allegations.
-The prosecution try to rely on res gestae evidence.
+The prosecution try to rely on hearsay res gestae evidence.

 As a result, the prosecution has sought to rely entirely on hearsay evidence.
 In particular, the res gestae exception as preserved by Section 11(4) Criminal Justice Act 2003 has been relied upon.